theoboldalex/theoboldalex.github.io/content/posts/more_project_euler_in_vim.md

 > **By considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms.**

+## Getting started with the sequence

+Much like last time, we need to start by generating a sequence of numbers.
+This time though, the the sequence isn't simply incrementing intergers but is a more complex sequence.
+Unfortunately there isn't a command built in to Vim that will help us here so we will have to do it ourselves.